ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 Always floating around the cytoplasm, made in the nucleus.
 It's a specialized folding of a single strand of RNA that is held together by hydrogen bonds.
 An **anticodon** attaches to mRNA.

 ### Synthetase
-An enzyme that binds amino acids to tRNA
+An enzyme that binds amino acids to tRNA and recognizes the R-group.
+There's a u

 ## DNA Transcription
 There are two main stages: